Alignment, Suspension and Steering Repair

 - Your car pulls to the side, but only on certain roads – Roads are engineered to crown in the middle and gently slope downward on the sides.
 This encourages proper drainage when it rains.
 Some roads have steeper drainage angles, which will make your car drift a bit more than normal.

 - Car pulls to one side when braking – Most likely you are experiencing a braking issue caused by a sticking caliper.
 This is often accompanied by a metallic burning smell and excessive heat generated by the faulty brake.
-Come have your brakes inspected for free at Reis in New Berlin or Hales Corners!
+Come have your brakes inspected for free at Reis in Hales Corners!

 - Car pulls to the side when accelerating – This is often caused by what’s called torque steer.
 If this problem stops when the car is coasting in neutral, misaligned wheels are not the problem.